Kids driving you crazy? Here are 5 parenting sanity savers

 Purposeful parenting means that we take the time to build those memories.
 We are intentionally paying attention to what’s going on inside us so we can give our kids the best of us.
 Too often we let life carry us away and forget to be intentional about making memories we will all enjoy for year to come.
 And remember, making memories doesn’t have to take time and money.
 Even a few minutes of purposeful time can make a huge difference for your child.

 As we come to summer’s-end, there are a few things we can do to reclaim our sanity before school starts.
-The list can help you to SPARK some ideas to get through the rest of your summer.
+The list is a great way to help you to SPARK some ideas to get through the rest of your summer.

-• Sleep.
-Get plenty of it.
+- Get plenty of it.
 I know it’s tough but getting enough sleep is restorative and reduces stress.
 Also be sure your kids are getting plenty of sleep for the same reasons.
 I know with teens this can be difficult, but remove the electronics from their room and make them go to bed.
 Don’t let them sleep all day and they’ll want to go to bed earlier.
-I speak from experience here.
+I speak from experience here when it comes to no naps and removing electronics from their room.
+It CAN be done!

-• Play.
-Make time to play with your kids.
+- Make time to play with your kids.
 Yes, even your teens.
 This may mean playing a video game or dusting off the board games tonight.
 I find my kids are always happy to play as it’s a break from the same old-same old.
+Playing games breaks up a long day.

-• Ask.
+- Ask.
 Ask what their favorite memories are from the summer.
 Find out what their hopes and dreams are for this year.
 Make notes and plan ahead.
+Sometimes it’s the little things that matter, and we don’t know unless we ask.

-• Respect their differences.
+- Respect their differences.
 My kids have many similarities, but they are also very different.
 Respect that God made them different and teach them to learn to respect it in each other too.
 Don’t expect one child to act or respond like the other one.
 Help them to be patient with each other.
+A lot of the time, this requires paying attention, but you can totally do it!

-• Kick-start a new attitude.
+- Kick-start a new attitude.
 Lead the way in a new attitude as summer winds down.
 Decide that your kids don’t really drive you crazy and make a plan to get to bed tonight, then play a game tomorrow.
 Set aside time this week to ask your kids about their memories and plans.
 Sometimes a fresh perspective is simply a decision away.
+This is probably my biggest sanity saver.

 Embrace the Moment